WhiteMagic3333/Feedback-App/README.md

 #### npm install

-This will install all of the necessary dependencies
+This will install all of the necessary dependencies.

 #### npm start